sameepsi/Audits/VTOSToken.md

 * _tokenLeft should be removed as its purpose is not clear.

-* After line 85 a Transfer event should be fired since you are actually assigning all the tokens to the owner.
+* After line 85 a Transfer event should be fired since you are actually assigning/transferring all the tokens to the owner.

 ##7.
 Good to have